Social Media Influencer Scores

 A patent granted to Google this week tells us about social media influencer scores developed at Google that sound very much like the scores at Klout.
-In the references section of the patent, Klout is referred to a couple of times as well, with a link to the Wikipedia Page about Klout, and the Klout FAQ page.
-We aren’t given a name for these social media influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.
+In the references section of the patent, Klout is referred to a couple of times, with a link to the Wikipedia Page about Klout and the Klout FAQ page.
+Unfortunately, we aren’t given a name for these social media influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.

-Many patents are published that might give the inventors behind those patents a right to the technology described in them, but often the decision to move ahead with the processes described in those patents might be based upon business-based matters, such as whether or not there might be value is pursuing the patent.
+Many patents are published that might give the inventors behind those patents a right to the technology described in them.
+Still, often the decision to move ahead with the processes described in those patents might be based upon business-based matters, such as whether or not there might be value in pursuing the patent.
 When I read this patent, I was reminded of an earlier patent from Google from a couple of years ago that described an advertising model that used social media influencers and their interests called Adheat.
 That patent was AdHeat Advertisement Model for Social Network.
-A whitepaper that gives us a little more indepth information about that process was AdHeat: An Influence-based Diffusion Model for Propagating Hints to Match Ads.
+A whitepaper that gives us a little more in-depth information about that process was AdHeat: An Influence-based Diffusion Model for Propagating Hints to Match Ads.
 One of the authors/inventors, Edward Chang left Google after the paper came out to join HTC as their Vice President of Research and Innovation.

 This new patent was originally filed on May 29, 2012.
-Edward Chang left Google for HTC in July, 2012.
+Edward Chang left Google for HTC in July 2012.
 I don’t know if those events are related, but the idea of using social media influencers in advertising is an interesting one.
-The patent doesn’t pinpoint specific social media platforms that would be used the way that Klout does.
+Unfortunately, the patent doesn’t pinpoint specific social media platforms used the way that Klout does.
 Interestingly, Klout does use Google+ as one of the social media networks that they use to generate Klout Scores.

 I like seeing what Google patents say about things on the Web.
-Their introduction to social media and to social media influencer scores was interesting:
+Their introduction to social media and social media influencer scores was interesting: